 Bank of America® Premium Rewards® Visa® credit card

 Bank of America’s newest credit card gives top-notch rewards to cardholders who show some loyalty to the bank.
 In a nutshell, the more money you have deposited with Bank of America, the greater your earnings potential with the Bank of America Premium Rewards credit card.
 For Preferred Rewards clients, this card is a no-brainer.

 On the surface, the goodies offered by the Bank of America Premium Rewards credit card are similar to other mid-level cards.
-Premium Rewards offers enhanced travel benefits and cash-back benefits.
+Premium Rewards offers enhanced travel benefits and no foreign transaction fees.
 But customers enrolled in the bank’s Preferred Rewards program will receive enhanced credit card reward benefits in one of three tier levels based on the combined sum held in their Bank of America accounts.

 How the rewards tiers work